leocg/Hackintosh-Dell-G5-5590/README.md

 Don't directly use my EFI folder, your computer won't boot cause it has CFG Lock disabled and other post install stuff.

-Vanilla Boot could be accomplished using SAFE BOOT EFI folder.
+Vanilla Boot could be accomplished using OPENCORE USB BOOT folder.

 Using [Vanilla Laptop Guide](https://dortania.github.io/vanilla-laptop-guide/) from [Dortania](https://dortania.github.io/)

+Most work is done post installation, be prepared to read a lot.
+CFG Lock is difficult to understand but very simple to execute.
+Disabling CFG Lock and dGPU using [Optimus Method](https://dortania.github.io/Getting-Started-With-ACPI/Laptops/laptop-disable.html#optimus-method) has major impact on battery life.

+I'm investigating some issues with freeze when plugging in and out more than once and quickly and some kernel panic using Intel Power Gadget.

+Bought this laptop to replace my MacBook Pro 2011 17".
+So far is great!
+Using primary for web development.

 ## INSTALLATION